March 8, 2022

 But downloading another app to my phone was one more thing I’d been too lazy to do before leaving Oregon.
 So I’d just have to casually admire the flowers today and figure out their names later.

 As the sun rose higher in the sky, the cold morning air became more tolerable, and I was finally able to strip off my jacket and gloves.
-The trail was now beginning its upward climb, but it was really graded quite nicely.
+The trail was now beginning its upward climb, but it was graded quite nicely.
 The ascent felt more akin to the climb up Miller Peak (on day 1), than the insanely steep slope of Mt.
 Wrightson (right after Patagonia).

 To my surprise, pockets of cold water filled the rock depressions beside the trail here and there.
 I assumed I wouldn’t see any water in Saguaro National Park until the Grass Shack campground, so this was a pleasant surprise.
-But with the water in my bottles was mostly thawed now, I didn’t need to stop and fill up just yet.
+But with the water in my bottles mostly thawed now, I didn’t need to stop and fill up just yet.

 Before long too much longer, I crossed paths with some National Park Service employees rebuilding a section of trail.
 They must have camped out here inside the park overnight because I’m certain nobody walked past me this morning…and definitely not carrying all the hand tools sitting nearby.

 The crew was relocating some immensely large rocks to build stairs on this section of trail, and it looked like hard work.
-Considering how nice the trail was thus far, I’m sure these folks (and their predecessors) spent countless hours out here building and re-building this stretch of the Arizona trail.
+Considering how nice the trail was thus far, I’m sure these folks (and their predecessors) spent countless hours out here building and re-building this stretch of the Arizona Trail.

 UP & UP